mento-protocol/aegis/README.md

 ## Terraform

-We use Terraform to deploy Grafana Dashboards and Discord Alerts.
+We use Terraform to deploy Grafana Dashboards and Grafana Alerts.
 The end-to-end Aegis flow is as follows:

 1. The Aegis service executes view calls and forwards the results to Prometheus
 1. Grafana ingests Prometheus metrics and allow us to visualize and react to them